Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Recent Performances

-- In last week's outing against the Patriots, Diggs was targeted 13 times, totaling 85 yards on seven receptions while scoring one touchdown.
+- In last week's game against the Patriots, Diggs was targeted 13 times and recorded seven catches for 85 yards and scored one touchdown.

-- During his last three games, Diggs has 18 receptions (33 targets) for 194 yards and two touchdowns, averaging 64.7 yards per game.
+- In his last three games, Diggs has 18 receptions (33 targets) for 194 yards and two touchdowns, averaging 64.7 yards per game.

 Diggs' Buffalo Teammates